urrahmandhiya/next-codered/README.md

 ### 1. Environment Variables

 Use the `.env.example` file in the root of the project and add your Upstash Redis credentials.
-The project will fail to connect without these.

 ### 2. Installation